zsb8/Python_Spark_ML_DecisionTreeRegression/README.md

 ## Compare the parameters
 "maxDepth"
 Set the impurity='entropy' and bins=50, draw the graph for the numIterations.
-The accuracy is the highest when depth=25.
+The RMSE is the highest when depth=3.
 ~~~
     impurity_list = ["variance"]
     max_depth_list = [3, 5, 10, 15, 20, 25]